-Let us with God's blessing, by way of summing up the whole, look a little into our own conscience.
-There is, then, a "form of doctrine," a mould of divine teaching.
+Let us, with God's blessing, by way of summing up the whole, look a little into our own conscience.
+There is then a "form of doctrine," a mould of divine teaching.
 What evidence have we that we have been delivered into it?
 What have we felt, what have we known, of our own ruin by nature?
 Have we groaned and sighed because we have been and are so vile?
 Did sin ever lie as a heavy burden upon our conscience, and did we ever see what wretches we are by nature and practice?
-Have we ever desired deliverance from the bondage of servitude and sin?
-Have we become tired of our old master, of his ways, and of his wages? and have we longed for a better master and better wages?
-That is the beginning of the breaking off of the chain of servitude.
+Have we ever desired deliverance from the bondage and servitude of sin?
+Have we become tired of our master, of his ways, and of his wages? and have we longed for a better master and better wages?
+That is the beginning of the breaking off the chain of servitude.
 The first link of the servile yoke is snapped, when we begin to be discontented with our slavery, and cry and sigh for a better master and a better service.

 Again.
 What do we know, or what have we known of the spirituality of God's law?
 Now this we must know, in order to feel more keenly our servitude.
-Not that we can break off the chains of sin through the law, because "by the law is the knowledge of sin," and therefore the law never can deliver us from the power, guilt, and service of sin.
+Not that we can break off the chains of sin through the law, because "by the law is the knowledge of sin;" and therefore the law never can deliver us from the power, guilt, and service of sin.
 But the heavier the yoke, as with the children of Israel in Egypt, the nearer is deliverance from it.
 And what know we of being cast into the mould of the grand gospel truth of justification by Christ's imputed righteousness?
 Have our souls ever received this glorious truth with a measure of divine power?
-This is the first evidence of a deliverance from sin, the first striking off of its fetters and chains; this is the first raising up of liberty in the conscience, and of experiencing a measure of the sweetness and power of the way of salvation.
+This is the first deliverance from sin; the first escape from its servitude, the first striking off of its fetters and chains.
 And have we felt the kingdom of God set up in the heart?
-Have we felt a cleaving to the teaching of the Holy Spirit? and been convinced in our consciences that the kingdom of God stands only in power?
-To come to this is to obey and cleave to the form of doctrine delivered unto us.
-And then may I not justly ask, what effect this has on our lives?
+Have we felt a cleaving to the teaching of the Holy Spirit? been convinced in our consciences that the kingdom of God stands only in divine teaching, and that we have no religion but what the Spirit works in us in power?
+To come to this is to obey the form of doctrine delivered unto us.
+And then may I not justly ask what effect this has on our lives?
 What deadness to the world does it produce in our soul?
-What cleaving to the things of God?
+What cleaving to the things of God!
 What desiring in our conscience to be conformed to the image of Jesus?
-Sure I am, that the more the blessed Spirit lets down into our conscience the power of truth, in all its branches; and leads us into an heartfelt reception of, and acquiescence in it, the more shall we get delivered from serving sin, and the more be led to obey from the heart the form of doctrine delivered unto us; the more we shall walk in the footsteps of the Lord of life and glory, and have the truth stamped with power on our conscience.
-And then, feeling our own ruin, weakness, and helplessness, we shall learn to give glory to whom glory is due; and to ascribe salvation first and salvation last to the God of all grace and glory; and cast the crown before the throne of God and the Lamb, who, with the Holy Ghost, is alone worthy of praise and blessing, now and ever.
+Sure I am, that the more the blessed Spirit lets down into our conscience the power of truth, in all its branches; and leads us into a heartfelt reception of, and acquiescence in it, the more shall we get delivered from serving sin, and the more be led to obey from the heart the form of doctrine delivered unto us; the more we shall walk in the footsteps of the Lord of life and glory, and have the truth stamped with power on the conscience.
+And then feeling our own ruin, weakness, and helplessness, we shall learn to give glory to whom glory is due; and to ascribe salvation first, and salvation last to the God of grace and glory; and cast the crown before the throne of God and the Lamb, who with the Holy Ghost is alone worthy of praise and blessing, now and ever.